ncatlab/nlab-content/pages/23711.md

 Beware:

-1. This means that the topological *semi-metal*-phase must be classified in a group *modulo* the K-group of mass terms (cf. [Freed & Hopkins 21, Thm.
+1. This means that the topological *semi-metal*-phase must be classified in a group *modulo* the group of [[mass terms]] (cf. [Freed & Hopkins 21, Thm.
 9.63](#FreedHopkins21)).
 The K-group of mass terms itself at best classifies aspects of the [[topological insulator]]-phase that the semi-metal phase may decay to.

-1. The argument about single mass terms in a K-theory group of a point ignores the global topology of the valence bundle.
+1. The argument about single [[mass terms]] in a K-theory group of a point ignores the global topology of the valence bundle.

-   For example,

-   1. In examples the total topological charge of all nodal points combined is typically constrained to vanish (in the absence of Zak phases).
+   This is manifest already in the canonical example of the [[Haldane model]], where for *constant* mass terms (as usually understood) the total topological charge of all nodal points combined is constrained to vanish.

-   1. In the concrete example of the [[Haldane model]], there is an explicit $k$-dependence of the mass term, see [DTC](#DelftTopologyCourse): [First try](https://topocondmat.org/w4_haldane/haldane_model.html#first-try), [Second try](https://topocondmat.org/w4_haldane/haldane_model.html#second-try).

 ## Examples